iotivity/iotivity/tools/vagrant/README.md

 in the `iotivity` directory in the vagrant user's home directory.

-Optional (currently disabled) features are provisioning for Android and Arduino building.
+Optional (currently disabled) features are provisioning for Android building.
 Android will now correctly provision on first scons run where those build options are selected.
-Arduino building is no longer really supported on iotivity (use iotivity-constrained instead).
+Arduino building is no longer supported on iotivity (use iotivity-constrained instead).

 Also optional, it should be able to configure for Ubuntu 17.04 and 17.10, by changing which of the the stanzas in Vagrantfile is